jcppkkk/OpenVPN-Portable/README.md

 * Compile the openvpn-gui and copy the binary to ./app/bin/openvpn-gui.exe.
 	Refer the readme on the gui source directory for build instructions.
 	Take the source from this svn repository.
 It's optimized for portable use.
-* Compile the OpenVPNPortable.nsi and copy the binary to ./
 * Execute the CreatePAF.vbs